kathleenfrench/ks/README.md

 ### interactive mode

-in 'interactive mode', rather than directly provide any value to `ks`, you instead provide the filepath to a `yaml|yml` secret file. `ks` will then parse the data key/value pairs and you can select them from a prompt UI, from which you can opt to encode or decode a given value and copy it to the keyboard.
+in 'interactive mode', rather than directly provide any value to `ks`, you instead provide the filepath to a `yaml|yml` secret file.

+`ks` will then parse the data key/value pairs and you can select them from a prompt UI, from which you can opt to encode or decode a given value.

+then you are prompted whether you want to just copy that response or copy it and also open the target file as a temporary file in your text editor of choice. upon saving and exiting, `ks` will overwrite the actual target file with your changes.

+## copy only mode

 ```
 $ ks -f example.yaml